lens-protocol/lens-v3/deploy/upgrades/1/spec.md

   - Overriden `unassignUsername` function with msg.sender check removed and processUnassigning() rules removed
   - Overriden `_unassignIfAssigned` functions with process rules removed
   - Added `onlyWhitelistedMulticall` modifier to migration-related and overriden functions
+  - `createAndAssignUsername` only whitelisted multicall
+  - `createUsername`
+    + Add LensFactory to whitelisted addresses as well as multical

 - Graph: MigrationGraph -> MigrationGraph (with overriden functions)
   - Removed `EventEmitter` from the bytecode